naumanasgharr/Company-Invoice-Generator/README.md

 - **Make sure the Customer Article Numbers used have been stored for the same Customer.
 Invoice will not be generated if:**
 - *Customer ID is wrong*
 - *Customer Article Numbers are wrong*
+- **commercial invoice**
+- A commercial invoice can be created after a performa invoice.
+Commercial invoices can contain products from multiple performa invoices.
+If a single customer has multiple performa invoices, commercial invoices can be used to handle partial order shipments.
+- An **update balances** feature has been added which calculates order balances and marks orders as pending or complete.
+- **NOTE THAT THE ABOVE FEATURE CAN BE USED AFTER GENERATING A COMMERCIAL INVOICE AND WHILE EDITING A COMMERCIAL INVOICE.
+USERS SHOULD ONLY USE THIS FEATURE ONCE PER INVOICE (EITHER WHILE GENERATING OR WHILE EDITING) SO THE APP DOESN'T REPEAT ORDER DEDUCTIONS.
+THIS FEATURE WAS KEPT IN THE EDIT INVOICE SECTION SINCE A USER MIGHT WANT TO CHANGE AN INVOICE LATER.**
+- After updating balances, the backend deducts the order amounts in the commercial invoice from the amounts in the performa invoices for the respective order.
+A database trigger is used to mark the orders as **completed** when the balance = 0.
+This can be seen in the **View Invoices** section for performa invoices.
+Once an order balance reaches 0, that order will not be available in the commercial invoices select options.

 # Running the Application
 Clone the repo and make sure you have Node.js installed on your machine.
 Use *npm i* to install the necessary modules.
+Import the database schema in MySQL and connect it to the server using .env file.
 Use *node index.js* to run the application on your localhost server.